Expanding Horizons: Indiana Women in the Civil War

 How it works

-The Civil War presented many revolutionary opportunities for women to expand their roles in society and prove they were capable and equal in what was considered a man's world.
-To help with the war cause and finances, Indiana women organized benefits, created soldiers' aid societies, conducted bazaars, helped the needy families of soldiers, carried out family businesses, and took on jobs that were previously reserved for men.
+As the Civil War unfolded, Indiana women organized benefits, created soldiers’ aid societies, conducted bazaars, helped the needy families of soldiers, and took on roles traditionally reserved for men.

 Need a custom essay on the same topic?